webtrends-optimize/knowledge-base/docs/for-web/getting-started/tag-implementation/index.md

 Render-blocking - Synchronous Javascript holds up the processing of anything that comes after it, and so if you have a request-heavy website, it's going to take a fraction longer to action these other things.

 Vulnerable to no-responses - If for some reason your tag, which is hosted on Azure CDN, does not respond at all (as opposed to responding with errors), this could hold your website up indefinitely.
-This is the case with all synchoronous tags, not just ours, but is a potential vulnerability that some choose to address.
+This is the case with all synchronous tags, not just ours, but is a potential vulnerability that some choose to address.

 #### Example of Fully Synchronous tag